 Integrative Medicine Service

-Our Integrative Medicine Service is designed to enhance quality of life through healing regimens that address the body, mind, and spirit.
-Beneficial complementary therapies include various types of massage, acupuncture, hypnotherapy, meditation, visualization exercises, and other mind-body therapies, music therapy, and nutritional counseling, as well as classes such as yoga, t'ai chi, and chair aerobics.
-Patients may benefit from some of these services in the hospital, while others are better suited to recovering patients or recovered patients after discharge.
+Our Integrative Medicine Service complements other medical care by addressing the physical and emotional symptoms associated with cancer and its treatment.
+We offer various types of massage, acupuncture, hypnotherapy, meditation, visualization and other mind-body therapies, music therapy, and nutritional counseling, as well as classes in yoga, t'ai chi, and chair aerobics.

 Help for Older Patients

-Memorial Sloan-Kettering offers the services of a multidisciplinary geriatric team, which includes physicians, clinical nurse specialists, social workers, nutritionists, and psychiatrists, as well as members of the Pain and Palliative Care Service and the Integrative Medicine Service.
-The programs and care the team provides focus on the needs of elderly cancer patients.
+Memorial Sloan Kettering’s multidisciplinary geriatric team includes physicians, clinical nurse specialists, social workers, nutrition experts, and psychiatrists, as well as members of the Palliative Medicine Service and the Integrative Medicine Service.
+The team provides a number of programs focusing on the needs of elderly cancer patients.

-For more information about our services for older patients as well as for their family and friends, visit the Help for Older Patients section of our Web site.
+Find more information about our services for older patients as well as for families and friends.